zmap/zmap/README.md

 ![Build Status](https://github.com/zmap/zmap/actions/workflows/cmake.yml/badge.svg)

-ZMap is a fast single packet network scanner designed for Internet-wide network surveys.
+ZMap is a fast stateless single packet network scanner designed for Internet-wide network surveys.
 On a typical desktop computer with a gigabit Ethernet connection, ZMap is capable of scanning the entire public IPv4 address space on a single port in under 45 minutes.
 For example, sending a TCP SYN packet to every IPv4 address